Battle of New Orleans: The attack on the Left Bank

 The two large main assaults were repulsed.
 Pakenham and Gibbs were fatally wounded while on horseback by grapeshot fired from the earthworks.
 Major Wilkinson of the 21st Regiment of Foot reformed his lines and made a third assault.
 They were able to reach the entrenchments and attempted to scale them.
 Wilkinson made it to the top before being shot.
 The Americans were amazed at his bravery and carried him behind the rampart.
 The British soldiers stood out in the open and were shot apart with grapeshot from Line Jackson, including the 93rd Highlanders, having no orders to advance further or retreat.

+The light infantry companies commanded by Jones attacked the right flank, but were repulsed by Coffee's troops.
+The attack having failed, the troops withdrew, and sought cover in the woods.
+Lieutenant Colonel Jones was mortally injured.

 General Lambert was in the reserve and took command.
 He gave the order for his reserve to advance and ordered the withdrawal of the army.
 The reserve was used to cover the retreat of what was left of the British army in the field.
+Artillery fire from both sides ceased at 9 am with American batteries ceasing at 2 pm.
+Whilst the attack was of two hours duration, the main assault lasted only thirty minutes.